orientechnologies/orientdb-docs/Graph-Batch-Insert.md

 - Edge1 will have @RID = #10:0
 - Edge2 will have @RID = #10:1

+> NOTE: When using transactions, the order of RID assignment can change, so this technique could not work.

 This said, you can use the Document API to create the graph structure:

 ```